odpi/egeria/open-metadata-implementation/access-services/docs/design/README.md

    * Add a link to each of the core concepts descriptions in the [open metadata glossary](../../../../open-metadata-publication/website/open-metadata-glossary.md) markdown file.

-* Think about the typical situations where the consumer would use the OMAS and defined the typical scenarios they would follow.
+* Think about the typical situations where the consumer would use the OMAS and define the typical scenarios they would follow.
   This process often causes you to add more core concepts to the list defined above.

    * Document a summary of these scenarios in the README.md for the OMAS's user documentation (***omas-name*/docs/user/README.md**) with a link to the full list of scenarios in ***omas-name*/docs/scenarios/README.md** (see next bullet).